RemcoMeeuwissen/minesweeper/readme.md

 ## Todo

 * Refactor frontend
-	* Build javascript from the same module as the backend
 	* Refactor CSS
 * Tweak the frontend to use the level presented by the backend
 * Add tests